ishaanghatak/Sensor-Data-Parser/README.md

 # Sensor-Data-Parser

 ## Description:
-Implementation of functions to parse data from an arbitrary sensor for a programming problem.
-Coducts testing using generated data.
+Implementation of functions used to parse data from an arbitrary sensor.
+Coducts tests using sample generated data.

 ## Functions: